Climate change policies

 Adaptation affects most economic sectors and involves many levels of decision-making.
 It should be increasingly integrated in numerous policy areas: disaster risk reduction, coastal zone management, agriculture and rural development, health services, spatial planning, regional development, ecosystems and water management.
 Low-regret measures (suitable under every plausible scenario) and a variety of adaptation options should be considered, e.g. technological measures, ecosystem-based measures, and measures addressing behavioural changes.
 Adaptation measures include using scarce water resources more efficiently, adapting building codes to future climate conditions and extreme weather events, building flood defences and raising the levels of dykes, developing drought-tolerant crops, choosing tree species and forestry practices less vulnerable to storms and fires, and setting aside land corridors to help species migrate.

 The white paper highlighted the need to mainstream adaptation in all key EU policies, to develop the knowledge base through further research, to support developing countries to improve their resilience and capacity to adapt to climate change (e.g. within the UNFCCC) and to implement a web platform for sharing information.
-A comprehensive EU adaptation strategy is expected to be developed by 2013.
-The European Climate Adaptation Platform (Climate-ADAPT), launched in March 2012, aims at various governmental levels to support development of adaptation strategies and actions.
-A Global Monitoring for Environment and Security (GMES) initial operational climate service is being proposed, complementary to existing GMES initial services.
+Various actions have taken place since 2009 to mainstreaming adaptation in EU policies.
+The European Climate Adaptation Platform (Climate-ADAPT), launched by the European Commission with EEA in March 2012, aims at various governmental levels to support development of adaptation strategies and actions.
+A Copernicus climate change service is being developed, complementary to existing services.